 Addison High School

-- Addison High School's student population of 323 students has stayed relatively flat over five school years.
+- Addison High School's student population of 306 students has declined by 7% over five school years.

 |Grades Offered||Grades 7-12|

 |Students by Grade|

 - Addison High School is ranked within the bottom 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2016-17 school year.